Photo by Henry Diltz

 |

 Back in Australia again by mid-1999, I settled back in Byron Bay as PR Manager for Sunspirit Aromatherapy, but realised that my LA experience had me seeking new and more stimulating work that revolved around the music industry.
-So the big decision to move back to Sydney, and my most recent role as Manager of Communications and Public Affairs with the Australasian Performing Right Association (APRA), where I worked with and on behalf of Australian and New Zealand composers and songwriters.
+So I rented out my house near Byron Bay and made a move back to Sydney, taking on the exciting role as Manager of Communications and Public Affairs with the Australasian Performing Right Association (APRA), where I worked with and on behalf of Australian and New Zealand composers and songwriters.

 |

 My lifelong passion for music, writing and communicating culminated in my first book, Songwriters Speak, released in August 2005.
-Featuring interviews with 45 of Australia and New Zealand's greatest songwriters, it truly was a labour of love.
-I spent over four years putting it together, and just before my 43rd birthday I became a published author at last!
+Featuring interviews with 45 of Australia and New Zealand's greatest songwriters, it truly was a labour of love, taking four years to put it together.
+There is a website on the book, detailing the process of interviewing and writing, the launches, media coverage and associated CD.
+The book garnered excellent coverage (it didn't hurt that the author was also a PR whiz) and is still commended and used as a resource to this day.
+After some years out of print it has been re-released in 2023.

 |